VerifiedXBlockchain/VerifiedX-Docs/docs/gui/gui-trouble-shooting.md

 Generally, this means the CLI is having trouble starting.
 This usually happens if the CLI is already running.
 The first thing you should try is simply restarting your computer and then relaunching the GUI.
 This will eliminate the possibility of a rogue CLI process running.

-### I restarted, but I'm still having this problem.
+### I have restarted, but I'm still having this problem.

 You may have a corrupt database file.
 Ensure your private keys(s) are backed up, the follow these steps:

+> Note: We have decided to keep the original network's name as the location of the DB folder to make it backwards compatible.
+This may be migrated in the future.

 1. Close your wallet.